 Winter asks us to slow down, and we refuse.
 We schedule just as many meetings.
 We exercise with the same intensity.
 We expect the same energy from ourselves at five o’clock darkness as at nine o’clock light.
 And then we call ourselves lazy when we cannot keep up.

 What if winter is not a season to push through but a season to lean into?
-What if the tiredness is not a flaw but a signal?
-The natural world goes dormant in winter.
+The natural world goes dormant.
 Seeds rest.
 Trees pull their energy inward.
 Nothing is growing, and nothing is supposed to be.
-Imagine what it would feel like to give yourself that same permission.

 Spring: Beginning Gently

 Spring is not an explosion.
 It is a slow unfolding.
 The first green is tentative, fragile, easily overlooked.
-And yet we treat spring like a starting gun.
-New Year's resolutions have failed by now, so spring becomes the second chance, another burst of ambition and overcommitment.
+And yet we treat spring like a starting gun, another burst of ambition and overcommitment.

 When you live in tune with the seasons, you stop fighting your own nature.
 You stop expecting constant summer.
 And in that acceptance, you find a gentler way to move through the year.